luxfi/docs/docs/nodes/validate/add-a-validator.md

 const networkID: number = 5;
 ```

-However, to connect directly to the [Lux Fuji Testnet API server](/tooling/rpc-providers.md), the following changes are
+However, to connect directly to the [Lux Testnet API server](/tooling/rpc-providers.md), the following changes are
 needed:

 ```js